achmelev/lilac/docs/web/markdowns/reference.markdown

 ####Field reference statement

-A field reference statement declares a field rerefence constant.
+A field reference statement declares a field reference constant.
 It has two arguments.
 The first argument specifies the name of a [class reference constant](#class-reference-statement) which in turn specifies the actual class or interface owning the field.
 The second argument specifies the name of a  [name and type constant](#name-and-type-statement) which in turn specifies the name an the type of the field.
 The syntax of the statement is as follows:

 	:::ebnf